ropensci/openalexR/README.md

 ```

 This query will return a collection of 1551 publications.
 Among these
-articles, let’s download the ones published in the following year:
+articles, let's download the ones published in the following year:

 ``` r
 oa_fetch(